Dan Crenshaw: Social issues

-Crenshaw believes that government should not be involved in regulating marriage and has expressed support for the legalization of same-sex marriage.
+Despite having previously expressing support for the legalization of same-sex marriage, Crenshaw voted against the Respect for Marriage Act, even after amendments allowing religious exemptions.
+Calling same-sex marriage a "tough issue", Crenshaw believes that government should not be involved in regulating marriage.
 In 2015, he took issue with people trying to suggest Christianity is as shocking and as violent as Islam, saying, "the worst thing modern Christianity stands for is anti-homosexual marriage, which is a far cry from sex slaves, sharia law and beheadings."

-In the case of a 7-year-old who at the age of 3 began to identify as a girl after being assigned male at birth and was the subject of a custody battle in which the father opposed and the mother supported the child's gender transition, Crenshaw opined in favor of the father.
-Following a judge's decision to grant custody to the mother, Crenshaw called it "heartbreaking" and added, "[a] 7-year-old can't possibly make this decision or understand it.
+In the case of a 7-year-old transgender child who was the subject of a custody battle between a supportive mother and an unsupportive father, Crenshaw opined in favor of the father.
+The child, who had identified as a girl from the age of 3 years old, was seeking a gender transition.
+Following a judge's decision to grant custody to the mother, Crenshaw called the outcome "heart-breaking" and added, "[a] 7-year-old can't possibly make this decision or understand it.
 Parents should know better.
 I hope this father receives the public support he needs."

 Crenshaw opposes federal funding to "subsidize college in general", but supports it in cases of vocational training.
 He opposes cancel culture, and athletes kneeling during the national anthem.
 He called Senator Tammy Duckworth unpatriotic for wanting a discussion on which statues to remove, including those of George Washington.

 Foreign policy

 Crenshaw supports cooperation with and support for Israel.
 During some of his public appearances, he has been targeted by anti-semitic white nationalists, known as Groypers, for his pro-Israel views.
+He voted to provide Israel with support following the 2023 Hamas attack on Israel.

 In 2019, Crenshaw co-sponsored a resolution opposing Trump's decision to withdraw U.S. troops from Syria, saying that it would embolden the Turkish military's assault on the Kurdish forces.
 He supported Trump's decision to kill Iranian major general Qasem Soleimani.

 In April 2020, Crenshaw and Senator Tom Cotton introduced a bill that would allow civil suits against foreign states in incidents related to injury or death.
 The legislation came in response to the COVID-19 pandemic and calls for the Chinese government to be held accountable for "allow[ing] this virus to spread".

 In 2022, Crenshaw voiced support for a $40 billion aid package to Ukraine.
 Fox News political commentator Tucker Carlson criticized him for this, calling Crenshaw "Eyepatch McCain"—a remark that itself drew much criticism.